jailbirt/theeye-docs/agent/install.md

 To install the agent you will only need the installation script or programm provided for your platform and operating system distribution.
 If you need to debug o manually install the agent, keep reading.

-## Manul Instalation from sources (no binary available)
+## Manul Instalation from sources (binary for your platform is not available)

 ### Before Start

-+ Is not mandatory, but your will have more benefits if you install and give the agente admin permissions.
++ Is not mandatory, but your will get more benefits if you install and give the agente admin privileges.
 + [NodeJS](https://nodejs.org/en/) ( minimal v0.12 or higher. v6 recomended )
 + NPM (part of the node toolkit. version 3 or higher)